 - a theme that aligns directly with the central role Intellectual Capital plays in enabling operational agility, environmental sustainability, and stakeholder value.
 The Company continues to invest proactively in research, digital infrastructure, and technology-driven process improvement to strengthen this capital.

-100% Digital literacy coverage across executives T4 crore Cumulative Investment in Intellectual Capital Projects, FY2025 Our ability to interlink knowledge, systems, and relationships defines our edge in a digitally intelligent and sustainable future.
+Our ability to interlink knowledge, systems, and relationships defines our edge in a digitally intelligent and sustainable future.